EasyBrizy/Brizy/docusaurus/docs/api-reference/index.md

 ### Example: Localization (`l10n`)

-To use localization, import one of the files from [/packages/core-translations](https://github.com/EasyBrizy/Brizy/tree/master/packages/core-translations) and include it in the Brizy configuration:
+To use localization, import one of the files from [/packages/core-translations](https://github.com/EasyBrizy/Brizy/tree/master/packages/core-translations) and include it in the Editor configuration:

 ```ts
 import l10nUK from "/path/to/editor.uk.json";